Skip to content

 10. These Booking Fees are as follows:

-12. Reduced fee: €20 for groups of 7 visitors or less visiting along with a lecturer, school groups or extra-curricular groups when their ages are less than 25.
+12. Reduced fee: €20 for groups of 7 visitors or less visiting along with a lecturer, school groups or extra-curricular groups when they are under 25.
 As well as groups enjoying free admission into the opera house.

-It’s important to know that only groups with pre-booked tickets are allowed to enter the Palais Garnier.
+It’s important to know that only groups with pre-booked tickets can enter the Palais Garnier.
 Tickets must be booked at least 21 days before the visit date.

 Palais Garnier Group Backstage Private Tour